-- referenced.
-The expected life and anticipated review process for that version of the curriculum is also specified. - 3.5 The completed Submission template and curriculum/reporting document(s) are submitted to the School Curriculum and Standards Authority.
+- 3.4 The submission is accompanied by a copy of the curriculum (and/or reporting on student achievement) and specific relevant publishing details so that it can be readily identified and referenced.
+The expected life and anticipated review process for that version of the curriculum is also specified. - 3.5 The completed Submission online application form and curriculum/reporting document(s) are submitted to the School Curriculum and Standards Authority.
 The Authority notifies the proponent of receipt of their submission.